-NOTE 7 - COVID-19 CONTINGENCY
+NOTE 6 - COVID-19 CONTINGENCY

 On March 4, 2020, Governor Newsom issued an emergency proclamation declaring a State of Emergency in California due to the novel Coronavirus (COVID-19).
 The COVID-19 outbreak is ongoing, and the ultimate geographic spread of the virus, the duration and severity of the outbreak, and the economic and other actions that may be taken by governmental authorities to contain the outbreak or to treat its impact are uncertain.
+A vaccine has been created and is being administered throughout the state, including the City's service area.
 The ultimate impact of COVID-19 on the Measure L Fund is unknown.